Cartier-Bresson vs Winogrand in the digital era

 In this interesting video Bridging the Gap: Classical Art Designed for Photographers, Adam Marelli shows a famous photograph by Garry Winogrand.
 Marelli explains how the brightest area in the photo is the least interesting:

 The strongest visual element in this whole piece is this kind of hourglass shape.

 It turns out, that’s not really anything.

-Even though the introduction Marelli does about composition is definitely interesting and worth watching it, he missed the point about Winogrand’s photograph.
+Even though the introduction Marelli does about composition is definitely interesting and worth watching, he missed the point about Winogrand’s photograph.

 When I’m photographing, I see life.
 That’s what I deal with.
 I don’t have pictures in my head.
 I frame in terms of what I want to include.

-What did matter for Winogrand was the behavior of the veterans in relation to one of their own fellow (which is being ignored by them).
-It’s a powerful piece of work even though is not aesthetically perfect.
+What did matter to Winogrand was the behavior of the veterans in relation to one of their own fellows (which is being ignored by them).
+It’s a powerful piece of work, even though it is not aesthetically perfect.

 I am surprised that my prints sell.
 They’re not pretty, they’re not those kinds of pictures that people easily put on their walls, they’re not that window onto a nice landscape or something.
 They aren’t.

 I’m very fascinated by the capacity of Winogrand to capture these moments that reflect how people react and by his refusal of a preconceived idea of beauty.
 His approach is something I find truly pure.